Starwarsfan2099/Python-Hash-Cracker/README.md

 # Python-Hash-Cracker
-Extremely Fast Python Hash Cracker.!
-This tool can try 300,000 words a second.
+Extremely Fast Python Hash Cracker!
+This script can try 300,000 words a second.
-It supportes several hash formats with options like a Numbers Bruteforce and verbose (command line).
+It supportes several hash formats with options like a `numbers bruteforce` and `verbose mode`.
 #Usage
 ![Alt text](img2.JPG?raw=true "Screenshot")